 The IBS 2016 program will present the most advanced issues in biotechnology, green chemistry and its related fields, which will be discussed by a selected group of international speakers and lecturers.
 Topics will include agri-business; industrial and environmental biotechnology; pharmaceutical, medical and molecular; bioenergy and bio-refinery; the bio-economy, policy and investment; and biosensors and nanotechnology.

 Melbourne is an exciting, multicultural city that blends the beautiful natural sceneries with cosmopolitan modern lifestyle.
 The venue for IBS 2016, Melbourne Convention and Exhibition Centre, is surrounded by restaurants, cafes, shops and galleries for you to enjoy.

 IBS 2016 will held as one of three major events that together make up the International BioFest 2016, Australia’s largest-ever gathering of the life sciences.
+Download the International BioFest brochure here.
 The International BioFest 2016 also includes: